"This an exhibit you might be interested in

-That was the daring title of an exhibit at the Oakland Museum a few years ago.
-What was even bolder was that the question was posed without a hint of irony.
+That was the bold title of an exhibit at the Oakland Museum in 1999 curated by William T. Wily and his wife Mary Hull Webster.
+Even bolder was that the question was posed without a hint of irony.
 That took some chutzpah.

-While I was walking around looking at each piece in the Sand City exhibit, one of the artists happened to come in, Jerry Takigawa.
+While I was walking around looking at the work in the Sand City exhibit, one of the artists happened to come in, Jerry Takigawa.
 It turned out he was also the catalog and logo designer, and the only artist in the exhibit I had the pleasure of meeting.

-I hadn’t paid careful attention to his large color photos, but after a congenial conversation with him, I took a new interest.
-The colorful content in his photos came from bits of plastic carried from the massive gyre of plastic waste—maybe 100 million tons of it—slowly rotating in the Pacific Ocean.
-The bits of plastic he photographed were retrieved from the stomachs of dead seabirds, or could have been.
+I hadn’t paid careful attention to his large color photos, but after a congenial conversation with him, I took another look.
+The color in his photos came from bits of plastic carried from the massive gyre of plastic waste—maybe 100 million tons of it—slowly rotating in the Pacific Ocean.
+The bits of plastic he'd photographed had been retrieved from the stomachs of dead seabirds, or could have been.
 According to marine biologist Dr. Jennifer Lavers, more than eight million pieces of plastic enter our oceans each day, and each day more than 200 seabird species mistake these pieces of floating plastic for food.
 It becomes trapped in their stomachs.
 They die.